touraye/under-doz/101-programming/L101-the-way-we-program.md

 Computer scientist observe the behavior of a complex systems, form hypotheses, and test predictions.

-The single most important skill for a computer scientist is problem solving.
-Problem solving means the ability to formulate problems, think creatively about solutions, and express a solution clearly and accurately.
-Learning how to program is nothing more than problem solving,
+The single most important skill for a computer scientist is problem-solving.
+Problem-solving means the ability to formulate problems, think creatively about solutions, and express a solution clearly and accurately.
+Learning how to program is nothing more than problem-solving,

 # Programming Languages